masashiendou/exercise1/README.md

 3 links should be clickable
 Apply css of your choice to make your website more attractive

-===
+___

+# exercise2
-For exercise 2, continue exercise 1 and try to replicate this coding for next class. see attached photo:
+continue exercise 1 and try to replicate this coding for next class. see attached photo: